taycaldwell/whos-that-champion/README.md

   - Analyze the match details that are given to you.
   - Guess which champion the data is from (based soley on analysis, problem solving, and guesstimations).
   - See how many you can get right in a row, and brag to your friends!

-It may sound like a cake walk, but you'd be surprised how challenging it can be with a URF game mode's meta.

 We have collected data from over 85,000 URF mode games, so you're sure to get a unique match every time you play.